Gaylaxicon

 Started in 1988 in Provincetown, Massachusetts, Gaylaxicon was organized by member organizations of the Gaylactic Network.
 The Gaylaxian Science Fiction Society (GSFS) was the New England–based chapter of the Network, which organized the original convention.

 The Gaylactic Spectrum Awards were sometimes awarded at Gaylaxicon and were instituted by the organisers of the conference.
 They are now managed by the Gaylactic Spectrum Awards Council, an independent organization.

 Origins

 Gaylaxicon was organized by member organizations of the Gaylactic Network.
 The Gaylaxian Science Fiction Society (GSFS) is the New England–based chapter of the Network, which organized the original convention in Provincetown, Massachusetts, in 1988.

 Spectrum awards

-The Gaylactic Spectrum Awards are given to works of science fiction, fantasy and horror that explore LGBT (lesbian, gay, bisexual, transgender) topics in a positive way.
+The Gaylactic Spectrum Awards are given to works of science fiction, fantasy and horror that explore LGBTQ (lesbian, gay, bisexual, transgender) topics in a positive way.
 Established in 1998, the awards were initially presented by the Gaylactic Network, with awards first awarded in 1999 at Gaylaxicon.
 In 2002 the awards were given their own organization, the Gaylactic Spectrum Awards Foundation.

 The results were generally announced and presented at Gaylaxicon, although they have also been presented at Worldcon in the past.